 NAMA and the Special Liquidators of IBRC have entered into a loan facility, agreeing an external loan of €1bn between NAMA and the Special Liquidators of IBRC.
 The purpose of the facility is to provide the Special Liquidators with working capital and cash collateral required by the NTMA to post to derivative counterparties of IBRC.
-To date, €173m of the loan has been drawn down by the Special Liquidators.
+At the reporting date, €139.6m of the loan has been drawn down by the Special Liquidators.